Elimination and Effective Utilization of Food Loss

 Egg Shells Fortify Rice and Strengthen Human Bones

-The Kewpie Group is conducting a joint research on the value of egg shells as fertilizers with Professor Yoshimasa Tsujii and Associate Professor Taku Kato from the Faculty of Applied Biosciences at the Tokyo University of Agriculture.
+The Kewpie Group is conducting a joint research on the value of egg shells as fertilizers with Professor Yoshimasa Tsujii and Professor Taku Kato from the Faculty of Applied Biosciences at the Tokyo University of Agriculture.
 So far, we have been able to determine that adding egg shell fertilizers to rice paddies reduces the effects of unseasonal weather, such as extreme heat, on the rice.
 This improves harvest yield and enhances rice quality.
-Since rice makes up most of Japan's crop acreage*, we are hopeful that egg shells can be effectively utilized in the future, not only by the Kewpie Group but also across the whole country.
+Since rice makes up most of Japan's crop acreage,* we are hopeful that egg shells can be effectively utilized in the future, not only by the Kewpie Group but also across the whole country.

 Furthermore, a separate joint study conducted with the National Institute of Nutrition in Hanoi, Vietnam revealed that calcium from egg shells (biomaterial consisting mainly of calcium carbonate from egg shells finely ground for eating purposes) improves bone density in humans.
 This shows that egg shells can contribute to resolving the global issue of osteoporosis (bone weakness) that is emerging as the population ages.
 In Vietnam, we are currently selling a nutritional supplement product that contains egg shell calcium while also working to raise awareness and propose the solution to schools and medical facilities.
 In this way, we are striving to improve children's physical build and resolve the issue of osteoporosis among the elderly.